Få varsel ved oppdateringer av «About the speakers»

 Johanne Hagen Pettersen is a PhD candidate in the Covid-19 and impact on mental health: a longitudinal, multi-national study (C-Me).
 Hagen Pettersen's PhD project will be conducted in close collaboration with the PsychGen research group at the Norwegian Institute of Public Health (NIPH).

 In her project she will use large datasets and molecular genetic methods to examine how genetic and environmental factors contributes to the development of mental health problems and disorders in childhood, adolescence and families related to the pandemic.

 Torkild Hovde Lyngstad

-Lyngstad is a demographer and sociologist.
+Dr. Torkild Hovde Lyngstad is a demographer and sociologist and a professor at the Department of Sociology and Human Geography at the UiO.
 He is currently leading the ERC Consolidator project OPENFLUX, which seeks to understand social change, the life course and intergenerational transmission by combining genetic and social science perspectives.